 Read on for more ways snowboard lessons can be a snowtastic addition to your snowboarding holiday.

-Snowboarding lessons can be taken before your holiday at your local indoor snow centre and/or on the mountain during your trip.
+Snowboarding lessons and kids snowboard lessons can be taken before your holiday at your local indoor snow centre and/or on the mountain during your trip.
 Both will offer the choice of private lessons, group lessons, courses or coaching sessions.
 While mountain snowboard schools may also offer guided lessons and specialist camps.

 If you’re still wondering ‘do I need a snowboard lesson?’, the thing to remember is, irrespective of which type of snowboard lesson best suits you, all lessons offer the chance to learn from an expert instructor who not only knows how to snowboard, but also how to teach.